KBF Young Guns Kentucky Lake Shoot Out

 KBF will host its first Young Guns Youth Division Tournament on Kentucky Lake in conjunction with the 2017 KBF National Championship in Paris, Tennessee.
 This no-entry-fee event that allows anglers from age 6 up to age 16 to compete in the event when accompanied by an adult KBF Member.

 YakAttack is sponsoring this event and will be award prizes for First through Third Place finishes.
 In addition, the winner will join Chad “Knot Right” Hoover and Gene “The Flukemaster” Jensen on a fishing trip and joint video-episode at one of their favorite honey holes.

-A Captains Meeting for the young competitors and their adult parent or legal guardian will take place Friday evening at 6:00 P.M. at Tournament HQ in the Henry County Fairgrounds Pavilion.
+A Captains Meeting for the young competitors and their adult parent or legal guardian will take place FRIDAY evening at 6:00 P.M. at Tournament HQ in the Henry County Fairgrounds Pavilion.
 Competition is 7:00AM to 4:00PM SATURDAY (changed from Friday).
 The Judges Line Check-in time SATURDAY is 4:00PM, so quit fishing in enough time to make it back to the Henry County Fairground and Tournament HQ, and take your place in line no later than 4:00PM.